Face relative interior of convex sets in topological vector spaces: Equivalence classes of faces

 Note that Proposition~\ref{partition} is not valid when the face relative interior is replaced by the quasi-relative interior, as we demonstrate in the next example.
-First we quote a well-known fact about the intrisic cores of minimal faces (see \cite[Corollary~3.14]{mill-rosh}).
+First, we recall a result about the intrinsic cores of minimal faces (for a proof see \cite[Corollary~3.14]{mill-rosh}).

 \begin{proposition} Let $C$ be a convex subset of a real vector space $X$, and let $F$ be a face of $C$.
 Then $F = F_{\min}(x,C)$ if and only if $x \in \icr F$. \end{proposition}